HigherOrderCO/Bend/GUIDE.md

 ## ...

-TODO: conver IO and so many other aspects :')
+TODO: cover IO and so many other aspects :')